SchrodingerZhu/area-exam-survey/writing/main.typ

 - @early-story will summarize traditional methods to handle such immutability issues.
 This section mainly includes two aspects: 1) the definition of "large object" and "aggregate update" problems in functional programming and their solutions; 2) how sophisticated memory managment algorithms mitigate performance panelty due to frequent object constructions and destructions in functional languages.

-- Section TODO continues on exploring the solutions but focusing on some newly developed methods based reuse analysis.
+- @RC-Revisit continues on exploring the solutions but focusing on some newly developed methods based reuse analysis.
 This section will discuss runtime requirement and static analysis required by reuse analysis.
 Besides solving the inplace update problem, it also explains why reference-counting (RC) based reuse runtime enables a straightforward way to wrap imperative data structures into functional programs.
 Program patterns favored by reuse analysis will also be covered.

 - Section TODO summarizes prior methods and lists some remaining issues with these solutions.
 The survery will propose potential solutions and provide a detailed discussion on implementation difficulties.